julianchurchill/text-adventure-js/README.md

 - Write some cucumber tests for navigation
   - Shorten cuke failure backtrace
-  - View
-    - Should update exits div when receiving an exits changed event
-      - DONE Update labels
-      - Create user selectable links to trigger call back into presenter when selected
 - Figure out model loading strategy, load from a JSON file or our current text based format?
   - See this for loading JSON into the environment from a file as an HTTP request
     - http://www.kryptonite-dove.com/blog/load-json-file-locally-using-pure-javascript